sara33-eng/Capstone/README.md

 For this project, the Random Forest or Gradient Boosting model is expected to outperform a single Decision Tree because ensemble methods reduce variance and improve predictive performance.

 The selected model was serialized as **best_model.pkl**, making it suitable for deployment in future applications.

+Part - 4
+This implementation loads the best machine learning model (best_model.pkl) developed in Part 3, predicts customer churn for three handcrafted customer records, and uses a Large Language Model (LLM) to generate structured explanations for each prediction.
+All LLM responses are validated against a predefined JSON schema, and a PII guardrail is applied before every API call.

+Objective

+The objective of this task is to combine traditional machine learning with a Large Language Model (LLM) to generate human-readable explanations for model predictions.

+The pipeline performs the following steps:

+Load the trained machine learning model.
+Predict customer churn.
+Compute prediction probability.
+Send prediction information to an LLM.
+Receive a structured JSON explanation.
+Validate the JSON response.
+Block requests containing personally identifiable information (PII).
+LLM API Configuration

+The OpenRouter API was used to access the LLM.

+The API key is not hardcoded inside the program.

+Instead, it is stored securely as an environment variable:

+LLM_API_KEY

+The API key is loaded using:

+load_dotenv()
+api_key = os.getenv("LLM_API_KEY")
+Reusable LLM Function

+A reusable function named

+call_llm()

+was implemented.

+The function:

+Creates the JSON payload
+Adds the required Authorization header
+Sends an HTTP POST request
+Checks the HTTP status code
+Returns the LLM response
+Test API Call

+A simple test prompt was executed.

+System Prompt
+You are a helpful assistant.
+User Prompt
+Reply with only the word: hello

+Expected response:

+hello

+This confirmed that the API connection was working successfully.

+Model Prediction Pipeline

+The saved model

+best_model.pkl

+was loaded using

+joblib.load()

+Three handcrafted customer records were created.

+For each customer the model generated:

+Predicted churn class
+Predicted probability

+These values were then passed to the LLM.

+System Prompt
+You are an AI assistant explaining machine learning predictions.

+You explain customer churn predictions.

+Input contains:
+- customer features
+- predicted class
+- churn probability

+Return ONLY valid JSON.

+Required JSON fields:

+prediction_label
+confidence_level
+top_reason
+second_reason
+next_step

+Do not include markdown.
+Do not include additional text.
+User Prompt Template
+Explain this churn prediction.

+Customer Features:

+{features}

+Model Prediction

+Predicted Class:
+{prediction}

+Probability:
+{probability}

+Return JSON only.
+Why Temperature = 0?

+Temperature controls the randomness of LLM responses.

+For structured JSON generation, deterministic output is required.

+Therefore,

+temperature = 0

+was used because it:

+produces consistent responses
+minimizes randomness
+improves JSON validity
+makes schema validation easier
+JSON Schema

+The expected JSON structure contains five required fields.

+prediction_label
+confidence_level
+top_reason
+second_reason
+next_step

+The schema validation ensures that:

+every required field exists
+data types are correct
+confidence_level is one of
+low
+medium
+high

+If validation fails, a fallback JSON object with null values is returned.

+Structured Output Validation

+After every LLM response:

+Whitespace is removed.
+The response is parsed using
+json.loads()
+The parsed JSON is validated using jsonschema.validate()

+Validation errors are caught using

+ValidationError

+If parsing or validation fails, the following fallback object is returned:

+{
+  "prediction_label": null,
+  "confidence_level": null,
+  "top_reason": null,
+  "second_reason": null,
+  "next_step": null
+}
+PII Guardrail

+Before every LLM request, the input is scanned using regular expressions.

+The guardrail detects:

+Email addresses
+Phone numbers

+Example blocked input:

+Customer email is john@test.com

+Result:

+Input blocked: PII detected.

+Example allowed input:

+Customer tenure is 24 months.

+The LLM request proceeds normally.

+Temperature Comparison

+Each of the three customer inputs was submitted twice.

+Temperature = 0
+Temperature = 0.7
+Input	Output (Temperature = 0)	Output (Temperature = 0.7)	Key Difference
+Customer 1	Deterministic JSON explanation	Slightly different wording	More variation at 0.7 Customer 2	Deterministic JSON explanation	Different reasoning style	More creative output Customer 3	Deterministic JSON explanation	Slight wording variation	Higher randomness Why Temperature Changes Output

+At temperature = 0, the model always selects the highest-probability next token, producing deterministic and repeatable outputs.
+This makes it ideal for structured tasks such as JSON generation and schema validation.

+At temperature = 0.7, the model samples from a broader probability distribution, allowing more variation in wording and reasoning.
+While this can produce more creative responses, it also increases the likelihood of inconsistent formatting, making it less suitable for structured data tasks.

+Prediction Explanation Results
+Customer	Predicted Class	Probability	JSON Validation Customer 1	Model Output	Model Probability	PASS Customer 2	Model Output	Model Probability	PASS Customer 3	Model Output	Model Probability	PASS

+(Replace "Model Output" and "Model Probability" with the actual values generated by your notebook.)

+Guardrail Demonstration
+Input	Guardrail Result
+Customer email is john@test.com	Blocked
+Customer tenure is 24 months	Allowed
+Files Generated

+The implementation produces the following output files:

+best_model.pkl
+llm_explanation_results.json
+temperature_comparison.csv
+Summary

+This implementation successfully integrates a Large Language Model with the machine learning model developed in Part 3.
+The pipeline loads the trained model, predicts customer churn, generates structured JSON explanations using an LLM, validates every response against a predefined schema, and prevents requests containing personally identifiable information through a regex-based guardrail.
+Temperature experiments demonstrate that deterministic settings (temperature=0) produce more consistent outputs, making them better suited for structured JSON generation than higher-temperature settings.
+Overall, the solution satisfies the requirements for Track C by combining prediction, explainability, validation, and safety into a complete end-to-end workflow.